WildernessLabs/Netduino.Foundation/docs/API/Sensors/Temperature/Analog/index.md

 ### Constructor

-#### `AnalogTemperatureSensor(Cpu.AnalogChannel analogPin, SensorType sensor, int sampleReading = 25, int millivoltsAtSampleReading = 250, int millivoltsPerDegreeCentigrade = 10, ushort updateInterval = MINIMUM_POLLING_PERIOD, float temperatureChangeNotificationThreshold = 0.001F))`
+#### `AnalogTemperature(Cpu.AnalogChannel analogPin, SensorType sensor, int sampleReading = 25, int millivoltsAtSampleReading = 250, int millivoltsPerDegreeCentigrade = 10, ushort updateInterval = MINIMUM_POLLING_PERIOD, float temperatureChangeNotificationThreshold = 0.001F))`

-The `AnalogTemperatureSensor` can be constructed in a number of ways:
+An `AnalogTemperature` object can be constructed in a number of ways:

 * Using one of the built in sensor types (TMP35, TMP36 etc.)
 * User defined analog sensor